What to Do if You Have a Bench Warrant

 A bench warrant means that the police aren’t going to come knocking on your door looking for you.
-What it means is, if you have any contact with the police or attempt to renew your drivers license, you will be arrested, handcuffed and put in jail until a bond is paid on your behalf.
+The bench warrant puts your name into a statewide database, and if you interact with police for any reason, even if it's not your fault (like if someone rear-ends your car in traffic), you will be taken into custody.
+If you have any contact with the police or attempt to renew your drivers license, you will be arrested, handcuffed, and put in jail until a bond is paid on your behalf.

-One would think the easiest way to avoid getting arrested is to avoid any trouble.
+One would think the easiest way to avoid getting arrested is to avoid trouble.
 Unfortunately, this does not always work out.
 Sometimes you may not even be aware that there is a warrant for your arrest.
-If the court system does not have your correct address, there will be no attempt to get the correct one.
-They will simply mail paperwork to the address they have on file.

 Having a bench warrant does not necessarily mean that you are a criminal.
 It means the judge wants to talk to you.
 Judges are busy; they aren’t going to take the time to give you a call.

-The information will be sent to your known address and if you do not respond by calling the court or showing up for an appointment, the judge will issue a bench warrant.
+The request will be sent to your known address, and if you do not respond by calling the court or showing up for an appointment, the judge will issue a bench warrant.
+If the court system does not have your correct address, there will be no attempt to get the correct one.
+They will simply mail paperwork to the address they have on file.
 Then the next time you get pulled over, your name will be run through the system by the police officer.

-If you have a warrant, you will be taken into custody and held until you pay the bond (amount of money the court has determined that you owe) or until an appointed time when the judge can see you.
+If you have a warrant, you will be taken into custody and held until you pay the bond (the amount of money the court has determined that you owe) or until an appointed time when the judge can see you.